FalsePattern/LightingOverhaul/README.md

 - Removed colored glowstone -- This is now purely a coremod and API for other mods to hook into.

 ## Known issues/incompatibilities
-- Instantly crashes with OptiFine
+- Does not work with any OptiFine versions
-- GregTech/other mods which have custom block renderer have broken lighting when smooth lighting is turned on

 ## Special Thanks
 [basdxz](https://github.com/basdxz)